ExtensionEngine/tce-template-svelte/README.md

 for [Tailor](https://github.com/ExtensionEngine/tailor).
 It is intended to get you up and running quickly by bootstraping the application structure and setting base default properties.
-Element preview in both edit and display modes will be supported.

 ## Setup